BMEG 597 Master of Engineering Project (Internship) Guidelines

 Professor Karen Cheung, BME MEng Graduate Student Advisor, email@example.com

-This is a six-credit course for all BMEG MEng students.
+This is a six-credit course for all BMEG MEng students who have chosen the internship option.
 Regular BMEG graduate students may also take this course as a technical elective.
 However, prior approval from the student’s research supervisor and the Director of the Biomedical Engineering Program is required.
 The course is usually taken from May to August of each year.
 Exceptions may be allowed subject to prior approval by the course instructor.